Documentation

 Platform Adapters

-ScopeScrape v0.1 ships with two platform adapters.
-Both work without API keys.
+ScopeScrape v0.2 ships with 7 platform adapters.
+All work without API keys (authentication is optional to increase rate limits).

 Reddit (Public JSON Endpoints)

-The adapter handles three fetch modes depending on your inputs: searching a specific subreddit (subreddits + keywords), listing top/hot posts (subreddits only), or searching globally across Reddit (keywords only).
+The adapter handles three fetch modes: searching a specific subreddit (subreddits + keywords), listing top/hot posts (subreddits only), or searching globally across Reddit (keywords only).

 Hacker News (Algolia Search API)